The product OS for the AI age

 AI Agents & MCP

 Your product speaks agent from day one.
-Five agent types with auto-routing, streaming, and human-in-the-loop.
+Five agent types with auto-routing, streaming, human-in-the-loop, and persistent cross-conversation memory.
 Every API endpoint is an MCP tool — so Claude, Copilot, and custom agents can use your product natively.

 Multi-tenancy & RBAC